Decurity/semgrep-smart-contracts/README.md

-balancer-readonly-reentrancy-getrate | Balancer | getRate() call on a Balancer pool is not protected from the read-only reentrancy. balancer-readonly-reentrancy-getpooltokens | Balancer | getPoolTokens() call on a Balancer pool is not protected from the read-only reentrancy. curve-readonly-reentrancy | Curve | get_virtual_price() call on a Curve pool is not protected from the read-only reentrancy.
+balancer-readonly-reentrancy-getrate | Balancer | getRate() call on a Balancer pool is not protected from the read-only reentrancy. balancer-readonly-reentrancy-getpooltokens | Balancer | getPoolTokens() call on a Balancer pool is not protected from the read-only reentrancy. curve-readonly-reentrancy | Curve | get_virtual_price() call on a Curve pool is not protected from the read-only reentrancy. public-transfer-fees-supporting-tax-tokens | LeetSwap | public _transferFeesSupportingTaxTokens() without any modificators olympus-dao-staking-incorrect-call-order | OlympusDAO, FloorDAO, Heavens Gate, Jump Farm, QuantumWN | The order of calling the transferFrom() and rebase() functions is incorrect in Olympus DAO forks

 ## Gas Optimization Rules